Prior Learning Assessment and Recognition

 PLAR evaluates knowledge and skills gained through life experience for the purpose of obtaining credit in a Saskatchewan Polytechnic course or program.

 Knowledge and skills may be acquired through work, non-formal training, independent study, volunteer activities and hobbies.

 The PLAR process compares your previous learning to Saskatchewan Polytechnic course learning outcomes.
 You challenge the course by demonstrating your skills and knowledge through evidence or tests, evaluated by a Saskatchewan Polytechnic faculty content expert.

 For PLAR information on a program, visit the PLAR & Transfer Credit heading for the candidate guide (if available) or, search the PLAR Inventory Database for listings and fees of programs currently offering PLAR challenges.

 Test methods may include:

 If you have already taken courses from another recognized institution, you may be eligible for transfer credit.

-Information for courses available in multiple programs often completed using PLAR:
+Information for courses available in multiple programs are often completed using PLAR:

-- Arts and Sciences Communication PLAR Candidate-Guide (pdf)
+- Arts and Sciences Communication and Social Sciences Courses PLAR Candidate Guide (pdf)

-- Arts and Sciences guide for Math and Science courses PLAR Candidate Guide (pdf)
+- Arts and Sciences Math and Sciences Courses PLAR Candidate Guide (pdf)